Bandwidth/bandwidth.github.io/messaging/methods/messages/getMessages.md

 ### URL Encoding For Query Parameters

 Most of the query parameters for this endpoint require URL encoding (exception being `messageId`s that include hyphens).
-Examples shown are the post encoded values, which is what this endpoint expects.
+Examples shown are the post encoded values, which is what this endpoint expects to receive.

 ### Request URL